Coding4Toon/bounty-react-multimedia-app/WRITEUP.md

 ### Benefit

 Storage is a crucial element in multimedia applications and the "Space Breakdown" feature empowers our users to monitor and manage their storage effectively.
-Additionally, the inclusion of a pie chart allows users to easly visualize and identify which types of files are consuming the most space.
+Additionally, the inclusion of a pie chart allows users to easily visualize and identify which types of files are consuming the most space.
 This enables them to effectively prioritize cleaning up or deleting unnecessary files freeing up valuable storage space.

 ### Code